MasoniteFramework/orm-docs/models.md

 # Scopes

-Scopes are a way to take common queries you may be doing and be able to condense them into a method where you can then chain onto them.
-Let's say you are doing a query like getting the active user a lot:
+Scopes are a way to take common queries you may be doing and condense them into a method where you can then chain onto them.
+Let's say you are doing a query like getting the active user frequently:

 ```python
 user = User.where('active', 1).get()